AhmadHatziq/course-manager/README.md

 As this application is targeted for my own personal use.
 I have organized the courses to follow my university's academic schedule.

-As part of the course requirements, a video demo of the project can be found here:
+As part of the course requirements, a video demo of the project can be found [here](https://www.youtube.com/embed/D-7KGnsUYRU?start=1):

-<iframe width="560" height="315" src="https://www.youtube.com/embed/D-7KGnsUYRU?start=1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Features
 1. Registering for an account